Health Insurance

 People who must take out OSHC are overseas students undertaking formal studies in Australia and their dependents (for example, spouses and children younger than 18 years old).

-The Department of Home Affairs requires overseas students to maintain OSHC for the duration of time they are in Australia.
+The Department of Home Affairs requires international students to maintain OSHC for the duration of time they are in Australia.
 For further information, please visit the Department of Home Affairs website.

 Who offers OSHC?